 The Bank of England is the UK's central bank.
-It started life in 1694 as a private bank set up by London merchants as a vehicle to lend money to the government and to deal with the national debt.
-Since 1946 it has been publicly owned and now acts as the government’s bank as well as overseeing the operation of the Royal Mint, which issues sterling notes and coins.
+It began life in 1694 as a private bank set up by London merchants as a vehicle to lend money to the government and to deal with the national debt.
+That makes it the second-oldest central bank still in operation (the oldest is the Swedish central bank, which was set up in 1668).
+In 1946, it was nationalised.

 See Tim Bennett's video tutorial: George Osborne's £35bn raid on the Bank of England.

 The 30 house price hotspots